Our Sacred Ceremonies|

 First: The Badger runners run 4 to 20 miles

-from a selected point to the site of the Nde Daa Pow-Wow where a tribe leader gives
+from a selected point to the site of the Nde Daa Pow-Wow with

-each runner a Sacred Staff corresponding to the colors white, yellow, blue, and black.
+each runner holding a Sacred Staff corresponding to the colors white, yellow, blue, and black.

 We encourage that only the four Badgers and any alternates runners participate in this